-|Mobile Mental Health Intellectual Disabilities Behavioral Intervention
+|Mobile MH-ID Behavioral Intervention

-|Drug and Alcohol Mobile Brief Intervention and Assessment
+|D&A Mobile Brief Intervention and Assessment

-|Follow-Up after Inpatient Hospitalization Discharge Support
+|IP Follow-Up after Inpatient Hospitalization Discharge Support

 |Behavioral Health/Physical Health Integration

-This project will implement four (4) Common Ground Decision Support Centers in four (4) licensed adult MH OP clinics.
-The Common Ground Decision Support Center is a nationally recognized, recovery-oriented program that assists people in their preparation to meet with their Psychiatrists to discuss their treatment, and to develop person-centered plans, including wellness goals.
+This service is to implement three CommonGround Decision Support Centers in three of our licensed adult MH OP clinics.
+There would be a selected Clinic in each of the Counties with CU/PE being a joinder and having one clinic between the two Counties.
+The CommonGround Decision Support Center is a nationally recognized, recovery-oriented program that assists a person in their preparation to meet with their psychiatrist to discuss their treatment and develop their person-centered plan, including Wellness Goals.

-|Drug and Alcohol Adult Male Halfway House
+|D&A Male Halfway House

 | Supporting Positive Environments for Children (SPEC)